Our main targets

 Business Ethics, Compliance and Integrity

 Our company is committed to using resources in full awareness of our legal, social, environmental, and economic responsibilities.
-Everyone we interact with is treated with a clear sense of social responsibility.
-We collaborate respectfully with our customers, suppliers, contractors and shareholders, as well as with our neighbors and local communities.
-All our business decisions and activities are based on our strict compliance with laws and regulations as well as our strong company values.
+We treat all people we interact with with a clear sense of social responsibility.
+We collaborate respectfully with our customers, suppliers, contractors and shareholders, as well as with local communities.
+All our business decisions and activities are based on our strict compliance with laws and regulations which are applicable in the countries where we do business as well as our strong company values.

 REGULATORY COMPLIANCE AND PREVENTING CORRUPTION